webchick/aiven-docs/docs/platform/howto/byoc/delete-custom-cloud.md

 1. Log in to [Aiven Console](https://console.aiven.io/) as an administrator.
-1. Select the organization you want to use from the dropdown menu in the top right corner.
+1. Select an organization from the menu in the top right corner.
 1. From the top navigation bar, select **Admin**.
 1. From the left sidebar, select **Bring your own cloud**.
 1. In the **Bring your own cloud** view, select one of the clouds available on the list.
 1. In the selected cloud's page, use the **Actions** menu in the top right corner to select **Delete**.
-1. Make sure you understand the impact and, if so, confirm that you want to delete the cloud by selecting **Delete** in the **Warning** window.
+1. Confirm that you intend to delete the cloud by selecting **Delete** in the **Warning** window.

 Your custom cloud has been deleted.